pogo-vcs/homepage/src/content/docs/reference/edit.md

 but in Pogo's centralized model.

 Important notes:
-- Any uncommitted local changes will be LOST - push first if you want to keep them
+- Any uncommitted local changes will be pushed to the current change before switching
 - The change you switch to becomes your new working change
 - You can edit any change, even if it has children (though pushing will require --force)
 - Files in .pogoignore are not affected by this operation